darkphoenix17/Serverless_Project/README.md

   key: 'value'
 })
 ```

-# Grading the submission

-Once you have finished developing your application, please set `apiId` and Auth0 parameters in the `config.ts` file in the `client` folder.
-A reviewer would start the React development server to run the frontend that should be configured to interact with your serverless application.

-**IMPORTANT**

-*Please leave your application running until a submission is reviewed.
-If implemented correctly it will cost almost nothing when your application is idle.*

-# Suggestions

 To store TODO items, you might want to use a DynamoDB table with local secondary index(es).
 A create a local secondary index you need to create a DynamoDB resource like this: